cobaltspeech/sdk-diatheke/docs-src/v2/content/audio-input/_index.md

 {{< /tab >}}

 {{< tab "Swift/iOS" "swift" >}}
-// When there is no more audio data to send
-// (i.e. when the app needs to stop recording audio)
-// call ASRStream's result() method to close the ASR stream self.asrStream?.result(completion: { (error) in
-	if let error = error {
-		print(error.localizedDescription)
-	}
-})

 // ASR Results come to asrResultHandler block on creating ASRStream self.asrStream = client.newSessionASRStream(token: token, asrResultHandler: { (result) in
 	switch result {